The One Person Revolution is facilitated by a practice of coming home to yourSelf.

 What is the right choice and the good outcome in any given moment?
-Yoga provides a response to these questions; it is a way of making decisions while you practice living life.
+Yoga provides a response to these questions; it is a way of making decisions.

 The Yoga lifestyle is one that reflects this pre-practice; it is doing your part to create a place where you and every other person can safely practice living.

 Once the practitioner has started engaging in their pre-practice, they can move on to making their formal commitment to Yoga practice itself which is described above as “Self-Intimacy,” and is outlined in the second limb of Yoga, the Niyama-s.

 You have the choice about whether you practice Yoga or not; this is outlined clearly by Patañjali in the Yoga Sūtra I.2-.4.
 He states that you can either choose to lose control of your mental content, or you can take responsibility for your thoughts, words and actions.